mkava/PFLinnormVikings/CharacterCreation.md

     - Intelligence (INT) for Wizards, Magus, Witch, Alchemist
     - Wisdom (WIS) for Cleric, Druid, Ranger, Inquisitor
     - Charisma (CHA) for Sorcerer, Bard, Paladin, Oracle, Summoner, Cleric's channels/day
+- Damage increasing feats:
+	- Power Attack for melee, Cleave to hit another target with same attack.
+	- Point Blank Shot for <=30ft with Deadly Aim for the same effect as Power Attack.
+Rapid Shot and Many Shot for more targets with same attack.

 # A Note on Munchkining and Table Etiquette
 **Munchkining:** I have no concerns with creating optimized characters, but if something is ruining the table environment or the fun of others, a change may be necessary.
 I do not want to wipe out a character build or make them no longer any fun to play, just want to make the environment the most fun it can be.
 As long as it does not break the game or cause table strife, I will likely be up for it.
 Thus if something feels broken, it is likely best to not use it.